-Did you know that gift cards and gift certificates are among the most popular gifts, not not only for Christmas, but also for any gift-giving occasion.
+Did you know that gift cards and gift certificates are among the most popular gifts, not only for Christmas but also for any gift-giving occasion?
 The most popular are for merchandise stores, but there are many which are purchased for fast food franchises, restaurants and services like salons.
-For the eleventh year in a row, gift cards remain the most popular items on wish lists, requested by 61 percent of those surveyed.
+For the 11th year in a row, gift cards remain the most popular items on wish lists, requested by 61 percent of those surveyed.

 However, in many states, non-use of a gift card prior to the expiration or within a set period of time will allow the card to escheat, or be taken by the state as unclaimed property.
 Pennsylvania does have a law regarding abandoned property and includes language regarding gift cards, but it sets specific limits.
 There are laws regarding gift cards which were enacted in recent years to protect cardholders.